tarantool/doc/doc/concepts/configuration/configuration_connections.rst

 SSL parameters
 ~~~~~~~~~~~~~~

-In the Enterprise Edition, you can enable :ref:`traffic encryption <configuration_connections_ssl>` for a connection using the ``params`` section of the specified URI:
+In the Enterprise Edition, you can enable for a connection using the ``params`` section of the specified URI:

 ..  literalinclude:: /code_snippets/snippets/replication/instances.enabled/ssl_without_ca/config.yaml
     :language: yaml
     :start-at: instance001:
     :end-before: instance002:
     :dedent:

+Learn more from :ref:`configuration_connections_ssl`.

 .. _configuration_connections_unix_socket: